Feature request #4069

 Oh I see.
 What you would probably do is something like the "Rule grouping" radio buttons in the rule-based renderer - "No grouping", "Group by filter" and "Group by scale".

 In this case it could be a drop-down box or something, which allows you to group by any of the columns.

-#15 Updated by Alister Hood over 5 years ago
+#15 Updated by Alister Hood almost 6 years ago

 Regarding Martin's explanation that QGIS does not know how to run a plugin, and the idea of enumerating menus and toolbars to create a searchable widget.
 This would be nice, but I guess it might be overkill, especially if a lot of plugins are rewritten to use the processing framework.
 What do you think about this alternative idea: